fluttercandies/flutter_scrollview_observer/README.md

 /// Initialize ChatScrollObserver
 chatObserver = ChatScrollObserver(observerController)
+  // Greater than this offset will be fixed to the current chat location.
+  ..fixedPositionOffset = 5
   ..toRebuildScrollViewCallback = () {
     // Here you can use other way to rebuild the specified listView instead of [setState] setState(() {});